PrairieTrailDave/CheckBook/README.md

 Right now, the functions include

 a.
 Pull in the database and compute the current balance

 b.
 Add a transaction to the database and continue the balance

 c.
-Put the transaction in a category or into multiple subcategories
+Put the transaction in a category

 d.
 Remember the last transaction to a payee and auto fill this transaction with that data

 e.
 Reconcile the ledger with the bank statement

+f.
+Allow transactions to be broken up into multiple sub-categories

 USE THIS PROGRAM AT YOUR OWN RISK!!!!